unicode-org/message-format-wg/spec/README.md

 > Users defining custom names SHOULD include at least one character outside these ranges
 > to ensure that they will be compatible with future versions of this specification.

-Later versions of this specification MAY introduce changes in the data model that are incompatible with the data model in this version of the specification.
+The data model is not _forward_ compatible.
+That is, later versions of this specification MAY introduce changes in the data model that are incompatible with the data model in this version of the specification.

 > For example, a future version of this spec might introduce a new keyword
 > which is represented by a new `interface` in the data model.
 > Such a data model could not be processed by the data model in this spec.

-Later versions of this specification will not introduce changes to the data model that make existing data model representations invalid.
+The data model is backwards compatible.
+That is, later versions of this specification will not introduce changes to the data model that make existing data model representations invalid.

 > For example, a future version of this specification could add additional fields